"Let’s talk about how diet, exercise, and hydration can help protect your eyes and preserve the quality of your eyesight."

 Omega-3 Fatty Acids

 Omega-3 fatty acids have immense benefits for dozens of different health conditions, all because they’re inflammation fighting and able to slow down the effects of aging.
-Omega-3s stabilize blood sugar levels, which lowers inflammatory responses, helps fight eye damage caused by diabetes and improves circulation — so make sure you are including plenty of avocados, salmon, walnuts, and chia seeds in your diet!
+Omega-3s stabilize blood sugar levels, which lowers inflammatory responses, helps fight eye damage caused by diabetes and improves circulation — so make sure you are including plenty of avocados, salmon, walnuts, and chia seeds in your diet, and augmenting that with a healthy Omega 3 supplement!
 Another essential inflammation fighting nutrient for eye health is curcumin.
-Make sure you are taking your curcumin supplement every day to reduce inflammation not only for eye health, but for whole-body health.
+Make sure you are taking yourcurcumin supplement every day to reduce inflammation not only for eye health, but for whole-body health.

 Drinking plenty of water throughout the day is important for the health of your eyes.
 Dehydration can lead to dry eyes, red eyes and puffy eyelids — but you can easily prevent this by drinking tons of water.